Anthony Weiner Wants Huma Abedin Back, Still Refuses To Watch Doc ‘Weiner’

 And if Huma Abedin ever needs a reminder of that humiliation, and what it felt like to be disappointed again and again, she would only need to watch the documentary Weiner, that was supposed to be about Anthony Weiner’s run for mayor of New York, and instead became a cautionary tale about allowing your fetishes to leak out of your private life, and into public life.
 If you haven’t watched Weiner yet, you can check it out on Showtime, but be prepared for the feeling that you are peering into the Weiner/Abedin front window.

 Filmmaker Josh Kriegman, who used to be Anthony Weiner’s chief of staff, and Elyse Steinberg got permission from Weiner and Abedin to follow and tape them, warts and all, while on the campaign trail, says Deadline.
-But the question that people ask after seeing it, is that knowing so many skeletons were still in the closet, why would Weiner give the okay for the documentary, which Kriegman says, Anthony Weiner has not seen, despite offers to screen it for him.
+But the question that people ask after seeing it, is that knowing that so many skeletons were still in the closet, why would Weiner give the okay for the documentary?
+Kriegman says that Anthony Weiner has not seen the documentary, despite offers to screen it for him.
 Steinberg says that even she and Kriegman wondered why Weiner and Abedin went forward with the project (and if you watch Weiner, you too will inevitably say, “what was he thinking?”).

 “It’s a question that we certainly had and a question that we knew the viewers were having.
-We directly asked Anthony in the film towards the end, “Why did you allow us to film this?”
+We directly asked Anthony in the film towards the end, ‘Why did you allow us to film this?’
 At the very end of the film he says, ‘I don’t regret letting you guys film me, I just wanted to be viewed as the full person that I was instead of a punch line.’
 I think that Anthony did see the value of having a more complete story told than the one that was playing out in the tabloids.

-One scene in the documentary has Weiner doing a life television interview, where the host asks him, “what’s wrong with you?” which spurs a fight.
+One scene in the documentary has Weiner doing a live television interview, where the host asks him, “what’s wrong with you?” which spurs a fight.
 But Steinberg says that while there are plenty of times where you see uncomfortable moments between Huma and Anthony (her facial expressions often seem to indicate she has chronic indigestion), there is also a softness between the two, and perhaps an answer as to why she stayed so long.

 “She was criticized for staying in the marriage and you really get a different side of her.
 You see her as a wife, you see her as a mother.
 What we wanted to do was really highlight that judgment that was placed against her.”